-policy engagement, engagement with standard setters, engagement with industry groups, pagetistics with and manifering of the stowardship actions of intermediaries in the a investment shair, a greenst owners appearing outernal managers, limited partners negotiation with and monitoring of the stewardship actions of intermedianes in the engaging general partners, e investment chain, e.g. asset owners engaging external managers, limited partners engagement with other stakeholders, e.g. NGOs, workers, communities, and oth er rights-holders, and contributions to public goods (e.g. publicly available research) or to public discount • Many of these tools can be used collaboratively by investors.
-See Active Ownership 2.0: the evolution stewardship urgently needs for further insights into PRI's framework for more effective stewardship.
-Other resources See also A Legal Framework for Impact.
-Further information and resources on stewardship can be found on the PRI's dedicated ste wardship webpage.
-Logic Dependent on [00 8], [00 9] Gateway to N/A Assessment 100 points for this indicator.
-Further details: Assessment criteria 100 points for A. 33 points for B. The final score will be based on the average points of all applicable asset classes.
+policy engagement, engagement with standard setters, engagement with industry groups, negotiation with and monitoring of the stewardship actions of intermediaries in the investment chain, e.g. asset owners engaging external managers, limited partners engaging general partners, engagement with other stakeholders, e.g. NGOs, workers, communities, and other rights-holders, and contributions to public goods (e.g. publicly available research) or to public discourse (e.g. through the media) that supports stewardship goals.

+Other resources See Active Ownership 2.0: the evolution stewardship urgently needs for further insights into PRI's framework for more effective stewardship.
+See also A Legal Framework for Impact.
+Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

+Logic Logic

+Dependent on [OO 8], [OO 9]

+Gateway to N/A

+Assessment

+Assessment criteria 100 points for this indicator.
+Further details: 100 points for A. 33 points for B. The final score will be based on the average points of all applic Further details: The final score will be based on the average points of all applicable asset classes.

 Multiplier High

-Indicator ID Dependent on: 00 5, 00 8, 00 9 Sub-section Stewardship: Overall stewardship PRI Principle Type of indicator PGS 23 Gateway to: N/A strategy 2 PLUS

-How does your organisation, or the external service providers or external managers acting on your behalf, prioritise the investees or other entities on which to focus its stewardship efforts?
+Indicator ID PGS 23 Dependent on: Gateway to: 00 5, 00 8, 00 9 N/A Sub-section Stewardship: Overall stewardship strategy PRI Principle 2 Type of indicator How does your organisation, or the external service providers or external managers acting on your behalf, prioritise the investees or other entities on which to focus its stewardship efforts?
 If applicable, describe how this differs between asset classes.
+[Voluntary free text: large]